UPPMAX/R-python-julia-matlab-HPC/docs/R/load_runR.rst

    .. tab:: UPPMAX

-      Go back and check which Python modules were available.
-To load version 3.9.5, do:
+      Go back and check which R modules were available.
+To load version 4.0.4, do:

       .. code-block:: sh

-        $ module load python/3.9.5
+        $ module load R/4.0.4

-      Note: Lowercase ``p``.
       For short, you can also use:

       .. code-block:: sh

-         $ ml python/3.9.5
+         $ ml R/4.0.4

    .. tab:: HPC2N